spicetify/docs/docs/development/api-wrapper/methods/keyboard.md

 description: A wrapper for keyboard shortcuts.
 ---

-Spicetify provides its own method for keyboard shortcuts.
-It's a wrapper for [`Spicetify.Mouse`](/docs/development/api-wrapper/modules/#mousetrap) that allows you to define shortcuts for your extensions.
+Spicetify provides its own method for global keyboard shortcuts.
+You can specify actions for your extension when the user presses a keyboard shortcut.

 :::caution